DiamondLightSource/dodal/docs/how-to/create-device.md

 To develop a new device, get an initial, working version of your code into the main branch as early as possible.
 Test it at the beamline, then continuously make and merge small changes into main.
 This approach prevents pull requests from becoming long-standing issues.

 - **Follow the [ophyd-async device implementation guide](https://blueskyproject.io/ophyd-async/main/tutorials/implementing-devices.html)** to structure your device code.
-- **Choose the right base class** by consulting the [base class guide](https://blueskyproject.io/ophyd-async/main/how-to/choose-right-baseclass.html), extra consideration should be made if it should be movable see detail in this [movable device guide](../explanations/when-to-extend-movable.md)
+- **Choose the right base class** by consulting the [base class guide](https://blueskyproject.io/ophyd-async/main/how-to/choose-right-baseclass.html), If your device needs to move, you'll need to extend the Movable protocol.
+For detailed guidance on when and how to do this, refer to the [movable device guide](https://blueskyproject.io/ophyd-async/main/explanations/when-to-extend-movable.html).
 - **Write thorough unit tests** for all expected use cases.
 Reference the [ophyd-async device test guide](https://blueskyproject.io/ophyd-async/main/tutorials/implementing-devices.html) for best practices.
 - **Validate your device on the beamline** and keep notes of any issues for later fixes.
 - **Make use of type annotations** so that pyright will validate that you are passing around values that ophyd-async will accept.